djhedges/exit_speed/README.md

 *   UBX-CFG-RATE  # 10hz
 *   UBX-CFG-CFG   # Save the config so it persists after a power cycle.
-*   TODO: Document other settings that might be useufl.
+*   TODO: Document other settings that might be usefull.

 ### Raspberry Pi